neondatabase/website/content/docs/manage/branches.md

   - /docs/get-started-with-neon/get-started-branching
 ---

 Data resides in a branch.
 Each Neon project has a root branch called `main`.
 You can create child branches from `main` or from previously created branches.
 A branch can contain multiple databases and users.
-Tier limits define the number of branches you can create in a project.
+Tier limits define the number of branches you can create in a project and the amount of data you can store in each branch.

-A child branch is a clone of your data that you are free to play around with and modify without affecting the originating data.
+A child branch is a copy-on-write clone the data in the parent branch.
+You can modify the data in a branch without affecting the data in the parent branch.
-For more information about what branches are and how to use them in your development workflows, see [Branching](../../conceptual-guides/branching).
+For more information about branches and how to use them in your development workflows, see [Branching](../../conceptual-guides/branching).

 <Admonition type="note">
 Neon Branching capabilities are not yet publicly available.
 If you would like to try this feature, reach out to [iwantbranching@neon.tech](mailto:iwantbranching@neon.tech) describing your use case and requesting that Neon enable branching for your account.
 </Admonition>

-You can create and manage branches using the Neon Console or Neon API.
-In this topic, we cover branching using the Neon Console.
+You can create and manage branches using the Neon Console or [Neon API](https://neon.tech/api-reference).
+This topic covers branching using the Neon Console.

 Before you can create a branch, you must have a Neon project.
-If you do not have a Neon project, see [Setting up a project](../setting-up-a-project).
+If you do not have a Neon project, see [Projects](../projects/#create-a-project).

 ## Create a branch